Simrik Air

 Simrik Air Pvt.
 Ltd. is a helicopter airline based at Tribhuvan International Airport in Kathmandu, Nepal.
 It operates chartered helicopter services.
 The company was established in 2001.
 It was a partner of Simrik Airlines, which operates scheduled fixed-wing services, until latter airline was rebranded as Guna Airlines in 2021.
 Simrik Air also partners with Swiss helicopter operator Air Zermatt, which helps with pilot training.

+Simrik Air, has added a new Bell 505 Jet Ranger X helicopter to its fleet.
+The helicopter, which has serial number 65430, was signed for in Singapore on March 20, 2023.
+It is the latest and most successful model of the Bell Jet Ranger helicopter, and is equipped with advanced avionics and safety features.
+It is banned from flying into EU airspace.

 Fleet

 Current fleet

-The Simrik Air fleet consists of the following aircraft (as of June 2020):
+The Simrik Air fleet consists of the following aircraft (as of March 2023):